Here are the top Institutional holders of Dynavax Technologies Corporation (DVAX) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is State Street Corporation with over 11.6 million shares valued at $50.13 million.
-The investor’s holdings represent 10.53% of the DVAX Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Federated Hermes, Inc. with 10.95 million shares valued at $47.29 million to account for 9.94% of the shares outstanding.
-The other top investors are Bain Capital Life Sciences Investors, LLC which holds 10.9 million shares representing 9.89% and valued at over $47.07 million, while Blackrock Inc. holds 7.43% of the shares totaling 8.19 million with a market value of $36.44 million.
+The top institutional shareholder in the company is Federated Hermes, Inc. with over 11.95 million shares valued at $53.16 million.
+The investor’s holdings represent 10.84% of the DVAX Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Bain Capital Life Sciences Investors, LLC with 10.9 million shares valued at $48.49 million to account for 9.89% of the shares outstanding.
+The other top investors are State Street Corporation which holds 10.89 million shares representing 9.88% and valued at over $48.45 million, while Blackrock Inc. holds 7.43% of the shares totaling 8.19 million with a market value of $36.44 million.

-The stock witnessed a 96.68% gain in the last 1 month and extending the period to 3 months gives it a 118.44%, and is 5.67% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.70% over the week and 14.19% over the month.
+The stock witnessed a 43.21% loss in the last 1 month and extending the period to 3 months gives it a 112.22%, and is -4.48% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.34% over the week and 13.75% over the month.

 Dynavax Technologies Corporation (DVAX) Analyst Forecasts